 After receiving his Eagle rank and graduating from high school, Mark worked as an adult staff member on Phase 3 for two years.
 Mark attended Saint Mary’s College and graduated with a BA in English.
 He spent five years in Japan teaching conversational English and ESL at a technical university before opening Pegasus English school with a Japanese partner.

 When he returned to the United States, he attended graduate school in English Literature.
 In 1998 he founded JA Design and Construction, Inc which he is the president and CEO.
-When he married and his son became old enough to attend White Stag, he sought out the program and became active again.
-He served on the staff of White Stag Monterey from 2011 to 2016.
+When he married and his son became old enough to enter Scouting, Mark became an adult leader and later Scoutmaster of his son’s troop.
+He then followed his son into White Stag.
+Mark served on the staff of White Stag Monterey from 2011 to 2016.
 He joined White Stag Sierra as leader of Phase 3 Troop Leadership Development in 2017.

 Mark says, “White Stag is a leadership program that no matter whether you are teaching or managing a construction business, the lessons of the program are equally useful.
 I would not be where I am today without the experiences of White Stag.”